 Technical interviewers typically use a questioning approach like pealing an onion.
 They start at the outside and ask harder and harder questions as they peal off the technical layers to uncover your knowledge.

 They might start at a high level and then as you answer they will ask a more technical or lower level question.
 This way they slowly find the level of your technical skills.

 For example, I could discuss how to code a linked list in a high level coding language like C or PHP.
 As I drill down I might ask you how a linked list works in theory, what libraries you need, then how a doubly linked list works (testing your theory), then I might eventually ask – how do you do that in assembly?
 You get the idea.
 I drill in deeper until I find the question you can’t answer.
 I now know how good you are.

 Having read this far – you’re smart enough to know there is no silver bullet to getting hired.
 The more homework you do in advance the better chance you have of getting hired first time.

 The world of localization is always exciting – and forever changing.
-There any new companies, technologies, platforms being launched all the time.
+There are new companies, technologies and platforms being launched all the time.

 By thinking smart and tuning into the companies you want to work for – you’ll get hired faster.